About VoJ

 Dark circles under the eyes B-12

-Diabetic Retinopathy B-6, C, E, Selenium, Zinc, EFAs, Magnesium, Bioflavonoids
+Diabetic Retinopathy A, B-6, C, E, Selenium, Zinc, EFAs, Magnesium, Bioflavonoids

 Double vision A